Dansville, Livingston County, New York

 Dansville is a village in the town of North Dansville, with a small northern part in the town of Sparta in Livingston County, in western New York, United States.
 As of the 2020 census, the village population was 4,433.
 The village is named after Daniel Faulkner, an early European-American settler.
 Interstate 390 passes the west side of the village.

 History

-Daniel Faulkner founded the village in 1795.
-This was land ceded by the Iroquois tribes to the United States after the Revolutionary War, as four of the tribes had been allies of the defeated British forces.
-When Livingston County was created, the village was included in the town of Sparta.
-Dansville became an incorporated village in 1845.

-A spa was opened in 1854, eventually attracted many prominent people to Dansville for the water cure.
+A spa was opened in 1854, eventually attracting many prominent people to Dansville for the water cure.
 After a quick series of unsuccessful owners, it was purchased in September 1858 by new owners who recruited James Caleb Jackson as the physician-in-charge.
 He was assisted by his wife, known as "Mother Jackson", and their adopted daughter, Dr. Harriet Newell Austin.
 A Jackson family operation for many years, the family referred to it as the Jackson Sanatorium by 1890.

-The Delaware, Lackawanna and Western Railroad opened its mainline between Binghamton and Buffalo on a route high above Dansville, on September 17, 1882.
-The famous "Dansville Hill" was a serious and costly impediment to heavy eastbound freight trains for 81 years, until the mainline was abandoned by the Erie Lackawanna Railroad between Groveland and Wayland in late 1963.
-The EL wisely rerouted all mainline traffic over the former Erie mainline via Hornell, which had much easier grades.
-A portion of the right-of-way is now used as an access road to a cellphone tower, which has views looking westward down to Dansville and its surrounding area.

-The Dansville Downtown Historic District, Dansville Library, Engleside, English Evangelical Lutheran Church, Elias H. Geiger House, William Hartman Farmstead, Pioneer Farm, and post office are all significant areas and structures listed on the National Register of Historic Places.